 - Configure an Email Template to be sent to the user from the category End User Remediation.

 - Do not enable Tokenization with End User Remediation.

 To use this example, make sure your Policy Settings > Policy Incident Remediation > End-User Input selections are set to:

-- Low Severity incidents set to Change Status to Resolved.
+- Minor Severity incidents set to Change Status to Resolved.

-- Medium Severity incidents set to Change Status to Opened.
+- Major Severity incidents set to Change Status to Opened.

-- High Severity incidents set to Don't Update Status.
+- Critical Severity incidents set to Don't Update Status.